 As technological advancements happen faster and faster, marketing for all industries is evolving just as rapidly.
-For furniture retailers who want to capture new customer demographics, give their customers the best possible experience, add value, and grow their bottom line in 2020, these are the furniture industry trends that are worth tackling this year.
+For furniture retailers who want to capture new customer demographics, give their customers the best possible experience, add value, and grow their bottom line, these are the furniture industry trends that are worth tackling this year.

 Ecommerce Is Here to Stay

 While the ecommerce industry is full of trends that come and go, one thing is for sure this year: Ecommerce itself is not going anywhere.

 Ecommerce revenue has been steadily growing worldwide as consumers use more and more devices and channels to shop online.
 Ecommerce sales now account for 10.7 percent of all retail sales in the U.S., and 16.4 percent of all retail sales globally.
 Annual revenue from global ecommerce sales is expected to surpass $6.5 trillion by 2023.